Insider threat: Findings

 In the 2022 Data Breach Investigations Report (DBIR), Verizon found that 82% of breaches involved the human element, noting that employees continue to play a leading role in cybersecurity incidents and breaches.

 According to the UK Information Commissioners Office, 90% of all breaches reported to them in 2019 were the result of mistakes made by end users.
 This was up from 61% and 87% over the previous two years.

 A 2018 whitepaper reported that 53% of companies surveyed had confirmed insider attacks against their organization in the previous 12 months, with 27% saying insider attacks have become more frequent.

 A report published in July 2012 on the insider threat in the U.S. financial sector gives some statistics on insider threat incidents: 80% of the malicious acts were committed at work during working hours; 81% of the perpetrators planned their actions beforehand; 33% of the perpetrators were described as "difficult" and 17% as being "disgruntled".
 The insider was identified in 74% of cases.
 Financial gain was a motive in 81% of cases, revenge in 23% of cases, and 27% of the people carrying out malicious acts were in financial difficulties at the time.

 The US Department of Defense Personnel Security Research Center published a report that describes approaches for detecting insider threats.
 Earlier it published ten case studies of insider attacks by information technology professionals.

-Cybersecurity experts believe that 38% of negligent insiders are victims of a phishing attack, whereby they receive an email that appears to come from a legitimate source such as a company.
-These emails normally contain malware in the form of hyperlinks.